SterlingYM/physics77project/readme.md

 # Physics 77 final project document
 team member: Yukei, Tom, Savannah
 updated: 11/21/2018
+Physics 77 project team 2018.
+All rights reserved.

 --------------------

 ### what to do
-- N-body simulation of galaxy (2D?)
+- N-body simulation of galaxy development(2D?)

 ### how to do